 The Roles and Responsibilities of a Safety Mentor

-Welcome to Employment Law Handbook.
-Since 2008, EmploymentLawHandbook.com has been the resource to help you and your small business find everything from information on state and federal laws to finding an attorney to assist you.
-Designed to assist employers and employees find answers to employment and labor law questions, Employment Law Handbook also covers many different areas of labor law including wage payment, discrimination, workplace safety, unemployment, and many others.
+Since 2008, EmploymentLawHandbook.com has been the resource to help you find the information you need on state and federal laws.
+Designed to assist employers, including small businesses, and employees find answers to employment and labor law questions, Employment Law Handbook also covers many different areas of labor law including wage payment, discrimination, workplace safety, unemployment, and many others.

 Enjoy convenient, easy access to information regarding the laws of a specific state; get started by clicking on a state on our State Employment and Labor Laws page.
 Each state has its own laws regarding employment in addition to federal laws, so it’s important that employers and employees understand the laws that govern their particular states.
-Employees remain more satisfied and perform much better when they know and understand what policies apply when they are working.
-And an employee handbook is the most efficient way to communicate those policies.
 We also provide links to State Departments of Labor that are responsible for administering laws that are state-specific, along with federal laws that govern in every state.